Alcántara: History

-Ferdinand II of León liberated it in 1167, during his wars against Portugal, but later the town was recaptured by the Almohads.
-The Christians conquered it indefinitely in 1213 with Alfonso IX of León.
+Ferdinand II of León liberated Alcántara in 1167 during his wars against Portugal, but the town was later recaptured by the Almohads.
+The Christians conquered it permanently in 1213 with Alfonso IX of León.
 In 1217 it was given to the military order of Calatrava.
-They however considered it too difficult to defend, and thus the following year they were replaced by the Order of San Julian de Pereiro, a military order created in 1156 and which had its headquarters on the Rio Cora and which later took its name from Alcántara, where they established.
-The city maintained its strategical importance until 1655.
-In 1807, during the Peninsular War, it was occupied by the French troops.
+They, however, considered it too difficult to defend, and thus the following year they were replaced by the Order of San Julian de Pereiro, a military order created in 1156 which had its headquarters on the Rio Cora and which later took its name from Alcántara, where it was established.
+The city maintained its strategic importance until 1655.
+In 1807, during the Peninsular War, it was occupied by French troops.

-Alcántara lost all its importance in the 19th century, when the order's properties were secularized.
-Its depopulation was halted only in the 1960s, when the electric company Hidroelectrica Espaňola built here several plants.
+Alcántara lost all its importance in the 19th century when the order's properties were secularized.
+Its depopulation was halted only in the 1960s, when the electric company Hidroelectrica Espaňola built several plants here.
 However, its economy was not boosted, and the town is still part of one of the less developed areas of Spain.

-The Order of Alcántara, a religious and military order, was established in 1176 here, for defence against the Moors, and was suppressed in 1835.
+The Order of Alcántara, a religious and military order, was established in the town in 1176 for defence against the Moors, and was suppressed in 1835.

 In 1499, Peter of Alcántara, teacher of Theresa of Ávila, saint and Franciscan reformer, was born here.